The 2015 Letter to Stakeholders (Year-end) @UniFAU

 2.5 Fund Raising

 The main purpose of fund raising in academia is to finance Mitarbeiter (Ph.D. students).
-Our general financial picture remains positive, with revenues up slightly, though not as much as hoped for in our 2013 letter to stakeholders.
-Expected revenues for 2015 are looking good, though.
-In addition to our two original Mitarbeiter positions, we raised and received the following funds (excl.
-VAT):
+Our general financial picture remains positive, with revenues up, though not as much as hoped for in our 2014 letter to stakeholders.
+Expected revenues for 2016 are looking good, though.
+In addition to our two original Mitarbeiter positions, we raised the following funds:

-Next to Dirk Riehle (Professor) and Fariba Bensing (Secretary), we now employ four Mitarbeiter (Ph.D. students), two Hilfskräfte (Master students), and one part-time administrator.
+Next to Dirk Riehle (Professor) and Fariba Bensing (Secretary), we employed four Mitarbeiter (Ph.D. students), two Hilfskräfte (Master students), one system administrator, and several contractors.
+We welcomed Grace Ting as an administrative assistant and Bastiaan Jacques, now regularly employed, as a system administrator to the group.

 Our project-based teaching model evolved and improved.
-Like in 2013, we were able to engage industry partners in our teaching, most notably in The AMOS Project and the Product Management course.
-Industry project partners this year were SAP, Software AG, Solyp, Method Park, and Develop Group.
-They joined the 2013 industry partners of Audi, Bosch, DATEV, and Elektrobit.
-Read more about it on our blog at http://osr.cs.fau.de/category/teaching/specific/amos/amos-testimonials/.
+Like in 2014, we were able to engage industry partners in our teaching, most notably in The AMOS Project and the Product Management course.
+Industry project partners this year were DATEV, Elektrobit, and Develop Group.
+Read more about it our blog at http://osr.cs.fau.de/category/teaching/specific/amos/amos-testimonials/.

 3.1 Student Theses